Contact Dermatitis in Children

 or blood tests.
 Your child may need to see an allergist or dermatologist.
 An allergist

-is a doctor with special training to treat allergies.
-A dermatologist is a doctor
+is a healthcare provider with special training to treat allergies.
+A dermatologist

 How is contact dermatitis treated in a child?